Two activists in matching red t-shirts smile and hold up peace signs

 Background

-• The history of non-violent direct action, and why it’s more important than ever.
+• The history of non-violent direct action, and why it matters today.

 • How Greenpeace works, and how we fit into the wider movement.